Death and the Schoolboy

 Chapter 5 - Waiting for the Ghost Train

 As they neared the cloud, it became clear that it was indeed a train station.
 What any passing aircraft pilot would have made of it is anyone’s guess, but they would have probably needed a strong cup of tea and a lie down once they’d landed.
-For there before them, defying all the laws of gravity and several others besides, was a huge train station, made entirely out of grey stone.
+For hanging in the air before them, defying all of the laws of gravity and several others besides, was a huge train station, made entirely out of dark grey, almost black stone.

 As Johnny and Eddie arrived on the platform, Johnny noticed that they were not alone.
 All around them were people.
 Most were old, some incredibly so, but among them were also children of varying ages.
 The one thing that everyone had in common was that they were all smiling.
 In one corner, a group of children were playing, laughing freely as they did handstands and told each other jokes.
 Further down the platform, a group of grown-ups were staring at themselves and each other, as if in disbelief.

 One of them spotted Johnny and detached himself from the group.
 He waved as he wandered over and clapping Johnny on the back as if he were an old friend, said: “Do you know, I’ve been waiting seven years for this day?
 Back there I was so ill.
-I couldn’t walk and I couldn’t talk; I couldn’t do anything for myself, but lie in that awful hospital bed and wait for the end.
+I couldn’t walk, and I couldn’t talk.
+I couldn’t do anything for myself but lie in that awful hospital bed and wait for the end.
 The doctors tried their best, but they couldn’t cure me.
 The pain was terrible.
 And then today, a new doctor came to see me.
 Dressed all in black he was.
-I knew then my time was up and I thanked him for coming to take me.
-Now look at me!
+I knew then that my time was up, and I thanked him for coming to take me.
+Now, look at me!
 I’m just like I was before the illness.
-All the pain has gone and I know this is only the beginning.
+All the pain has gone, and I know this is only the beginning.
 I’m going to keep on getting better and better.
 I just know it!”
-And with that, he clapped Johnny on the back again and wandered cheerfully back to rejoin his group.
+And with that, he slapped Johnny on the back again and strode cheerfully across the platform to rejoin his group.

 “This is the best part of the day,” said Eddie, smiling at Johnny.
 “All of their pain, suffering and confusion has gone.
 Now, they’re just quietly waiting for the next part of their journey to begin.”

 “Talking of waiting, my legs ache from all that running.
-Why don’t we sit down in the waiting room?” said Johnny, pointing towards the large, grey door of the waiting room.
+Why don’t we sit down in the waiting room?” said Johnny, pointing towards a large, grey door, not far from where they were standing.

-All the time that Eddie had been talking, Johnny had the feeling that the train station was moving.
-As Eddie finished speaking there was a small, but definite lurch, as if something had hit the station.
+All the time that Eddie had been talking, Johnny had the feeling that the train station was moving and as Eddie finished speaking, there was a small, but definite lurch, as if something had collided with it.